whiteribbonalliance/dashboard-api/README.md

 ## What does this API do?

-This API is used for providing campaign responses to display in a dashboard.
+This API is used for providing campaign data to display in a dashboard.
+To add a new campaign you can create a new configuration for the campaign with the required data and run the API, the data will become immediately available through the endpoints.
+For more information on how to do this, continue reading the documentation below.

-## Continuous integration

-This API is built automatically by GitHub actions.

-The Docker container is pushed to Google Container Registry.

-Then it is deployed to Google App Engine using a Flex environment (see `app.yaml`).

 ## Environment variables:

 - `STAGE=` prod or dev.
+- `PORT=` The port to run the API on.
 - `NEWRELIC_API_KEY=` The New Relic API key.
 - `GOOGLE_MAPS_API_KEY=` The Google Maps API key.
 - `ACCESS_TOKEN_SECRET_KEY=` Secret key for JWT encoding.